Universebenzene/benzene-overlay/README.md

 ### Available packages (some dependencies are not listed here)

-Doc/sphinx related packages are listed in a saperate table [below](https://github.com/Universebenzene/benzene-overlay#docsphinx-related-packages), in order to simplify the main table.
+Some science related miscellaneous python package are listed in a saperate table [below](https://github.com/Universebenzene/benzene-overlay#some-science-releated-miscellaneous-python-packages), in order to simplify the main table.

+Doc/sphinx related packages are listed in [another saperate table](https://github.com/Universebenzene/benzene-overlay#docsphinx-related-packages)

 Package name | Available version | Additional information
 ------------ | :---------------: | ----------------------